Where We Be

 At the summit you'll come to a large terrace with two obelisks and a good view of the surrounding countryside

-A short scramble towards the crumbling ruins of the Nabataean building brings you to the High Place of
+A short scramble brings you to the High Place of Sacrifice.
+The stairs

-Sacrifice.
-The stairs on the left side of the photo lead up to an altar complete with carved channels for blood.
+lead to an altar complete with carved channels for blood.

 Just past the High Place of Sacrifice is a terrific overlook of Petra.
 You can see Qasr al-Bint just to the left of center.